Questions Answered About L-theanine and Suntheanine

 What are the benefits of L-theanine supplementation?

-L-theanine is purported to be able to do all kinds of good things for the brain like help you learn, improve your memory, heighten your ability to concentrate, boost your mood, improve your immune system, and can help you reduce feelings of anxiety.
+L-theanine is purported to do all kinds of good things for the brain like help you learn, improve your memory, heighten your ability to concentrate, boost your mood, improve your immune system, and help you reduce feelings of anxiety.
 It has even been shown to help inhibit the growth of cancerous tumors.
-The substance may do this by promoting deeper, more restful sleep, though manufacturers are careful to note that it doesn’t directly make you drowsy.
+The substance may do this by promoting deeper, more restful sleep, though manufacturers are careful to note it doesn’t directly make you drowsy.

 It might aid sleep through its effects on brain waves.
 Several studies have found L-theanine at doses ranging from 50 to 200 milligrams increases alpha brain waves—the most predominant brain waves in sleepy people.